 High attrition rates in call centers put a strain on all aspects of management.
 One employee walking out the door can trigger a long chain of resignations or completely mess up the way a team would execute its tasks.

 That’s just the start.
 If you’ve seen firsthand how attrition impacts contact centers, you’d know that it hampers performance, consequently driving a wedge between brands and customers.

-So if we think about it and we’re prepared to do an honest self-evaluation, perhaps we’ll finally admit that the problem all boils down to poor leadership.
+So, if we think about it and if we’re prepared to do an honest self-evaluation, perhaps we’ll finally admit that the problem all boils down to poor leadership.

 Also, let them know that the role they play in the company is an important one.
 Let every single employee feel that they’re part of the team by communicating with them on a personal level.

 But never be complacent.
 Enhancing employee engagement is a never-ending process.
 You should engrave it into your organization’s culture by making it an everyday practice.
 The results may not be instantaneous, but you’ll soon notice lower attrition, happier employees, and a much better performance.

 As an outsourcing firm that serves as the home of hundreds of employees across its multiple locations, Open Access BPO implements various strategies that have enabled us to keep our attrition rates low.